hstriepe/CapturePlay/MANUAL.md

 - Useful during long recording sessions
 - Can be enabled/disabled manually via menu
 - Automatically enabled in full-screen mode (if configured in preferences)

+### Translucent Title Bar

+CapturePlay features a QuickTime Player-style translucent title bar for a clean viewing experience:

+- **Auto-Hide**: The window title and controls are hidden by default to provide an unobstructed view
+- **Mouse Hover**: Move your mouse to the top area of the window to reveal the title bar and window controls
+- **Auto-Disappear**: Title bar and controls automatically hide after 2 seconds of no mouse activity
+- **White Text**: Title text appears in white for visibility over video content
+- **Recording Controls Integration**: Video capture controls follow the same visibility behavior, appearing on hover and hiding when the mouse moves away (except during recording when they remain always visible)

 ---